Bug #13121

 History

-#1 Updated by blakemw over 7 years ago
+#1 Updated by blakemw about 8 years ago

 A related thing is that a single (non-symmetry) radially mounted flat piece on a command pod or nose cone causes lift due to angle of attack, which then creates a torque on the rocket and can cause the rocket to veer off-course for no apparent reason.
 A common example is a single radial chute.
 The torquing effect is clearly observable by changing which face the flat item is mounted to.
 The XL solar panel makes a great exhibit piece.